 For a more strenuous hike, tackle the East Ridge and Pool Ridge Loop Trail.
 There’s a ton of uphill and large stretches that are completely unshaded, so bring proper hiking boots, snacks, and plenty of water before tackling this one.
 It’s 6.2 miles long and involves a whopping 1,588 feet of elevation gain (and what goes up must come down…) so be prepared if you do this one.
 It’s a slog!

 If I had to pick one single place in Sonoma County as my favorite, it’d be lovely coastal Jenner.
+It’s great for a scenic drive in Northern California as it has some of the most beautiful coastline in the north right along this stretch.

 This magical town on the Pacific Coast Highway is located right where the Russian River empties out into the sea, creating a distinct coastal landscape.